modal-labs/overeasy/README.md

 The filesystem is served as a [FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) mount overlay over a base directory.
 Changes are copy-on-write, isolating mutations from your agent/rollout under a `Session` ID.
 Sessions can be paused, resumed, branched, and reverted to any prior state using the Overeasy CLI.

+> ❗Overeasy is experimental, we strongly recommend [chatting with us](mailto:erikd@modal.com) before using it in production.

 ## Quickstart
 The intended way to use Overeasy is in [Modal Sandboxes](https://modal.com/docs/guide/sandboxes#sandboxes), though it'd work on any Linux machine /dev/fuse available!